abrahasin99/abrahasin99/README.md

-## Hi there 👋
+## Assalamu'Alakium
-Learning how to learn fast and adopt new technologies.
-The journey of a thousand miles begins with one step.
+Abu Raihan Tashin has walked through struggle, stumbled in the dark, learned from every fall, and kept moving forward.
+He is now training on how to learn and adopt technologies faster.

 <!--
 **abrahasin99/abrahasin99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.